Teriimaevarua II

-Teri'i-maeva-rua II (born Princess Maevarua Pōmare; 23 May, 1841 – 12 February, 1873) was the Queen of Bora Bora from 1860 until her death in 1873.
+Teri'imaevarua II (born Princess Maevarua Pōmare; 23 May, 1841 – 12 February, 1873) was the Queen of Bora Bora from 1860 until her death in 1873.

-Teri'i-maeva-rua II belonged to the Pōmare dynasty, the royal family of Tahiti, as the daughter of Queen Pōmare IV of Tahiti.
-Teri'i-maeva-rua was adopted by the childless king of Bora Bora.
+Teri'imaevarua II belonged to the Pōmare dynasty, the royal family of Tahiti, as the daughter of Queen Pōmare IV of Tahiti.
+Teri'imaevarua was adopted by the childless king of Bora Bora.
 She received the title of Crown Princess, on the condition she renounce her rights to the Crown of Tahiti.

-In 1850, Teri'i-maeva-rua II left Tahiti to join her future kingdom.
+In 1850, Teri'imaevarua II left Tahiti to join her future kingdom.
 She succeeded to the throne, following her adoptive father’s death.

-Teri'i-maeva-rua II died on 12 February,1873.
+Teri'imaevarua II died on 12 February, 1873.
 She was succeeded by Teriimaevarua III, who reigned from 1873 to 19 March, 1888.

 Tahitian princess

 Maevarua Pōmare was born on 23 May, 1841 on the island of Raiatea.
 She was the eldest daughter and fifth child of Queen Pōmare IV of Tahiti and her second husband Prince Consort Ariʻifaʻaite.
 She was one of ten children, though not all lived to adulthood.
 Her only sister, Victoria Pōmare-vahine, died at the age of one.

 Raised in Papeete with her brothers, she was barely a year old when Admiral Abel Aubert Du Petit-Thouars, commander of the French fleet in Oceania, annexed the Marquesas Islands and declared war on the Kingdom of Tahiti.
 After the French invaded in 1843, the family fled to Raiatea aboard the Carysfort to escape from the French colonial authorities and the violence of the war.
 The land had been provided for the family by Queen Pōmare's cousin, the reigning Raiatean King Tamatoa IV.
 The new lifestyle of the royal family in Opoa were much more impoverished in comparison to life in Papeete, and the family had to reside in a small cottage which was described as "a place little better than a barn."

 The French were victorious, but they weren't able to annex the island due to diplomatic pressure from Great Britain, so Tahiti and Mo'orea continued to be ruled under the forcibly imposed French protectorate.
 A clause to the war settlement was that Queen Pōmare's allies in Huahine, Raiatea, and Bora Bora would be allowed to remain independent.

 In 1847, she was six years old when her mother accepted the French protectorate and moved the family back to Tahiti.
 She ruled the kingdom under French administration until her death in 1877.